 When the dropdown menu opens, you'll see all of the available fields from the Trigger step.
 For example, we've selected Amount to apply this to products with a particular amount.

 Other options such as Statement Descriptor might be available depending on the app data.
 The And option allows you to further refine your search (as shown below), while the Or option expands your criteria to include additional results that will trigger your Zap.

 Once you have selected your field, choose the filtering option that best suits your needs in the second dropdown menu.

 Click Continue to test and continue with the next step.

 6) Find Customer in Stripe

 If you decide to do the above (Step 5), there's another step involved at this stage.
-You will now need to add another step to find a customer by their name and email address.
+You will now need to find a customer by their name and email address.

 Choose Stripe as the app and the Event as Find Customer.

 Next, you’ll want to choose your Stripe account.

 Once connected, you can now pass along the Customer Stripe ID and Query by Customer in the Customize Customer section, as shown below: